paulunder/my_tic_tac_toe/README.md

 5. I want to be able to see who has won
 6. I want to be able to see who's turn it is
 7. I want to be able to see the result of the game
+8. I want to contact the developer if I have any questions
+9. I want to easily navigate throught the site

 ### Site Owner